smartinm/drupal-alfresco/README.txt

 -- REQUIREMENTS --

-* Alfresco 3.x, 2.x (tested with Alfresco Labs and Alfresco Enterprise)
+* Alfresco 3.x or 2.x (tested with Alfresco Labs and Alfresco Enterprise)

-* Alfresco PHP Library (included in Alfresco bundle)
+* Alfresco PHP Library (included in Alfresco module bundle)

 * PHP 5 (5.2.0 or greater) with SOAP extension enabled